-☐ The construction of an indented bus bay along Withers Road adjacent to the intersection of Withers Road/ Ironbark Ridge Road, which is proposed to be signalised, within the existing road reserve. ☐ Stormwater connections and outlet works to Smalls Creek and its upper tributary within Lot 1023 DP 1149731 and possibly Lot 103 DP 1140711 adjacent.
+Stormwater connections and outlet works to Smalls Creek and its upper tributary within Lot 1023 DP 1149731 and possibly Lot 103 DP 1140711 adjacent.

 DA1356/2010/JPZ is stage 4 of the proposal.

-The application seeks approval for the subdivision (refer to plan at attachment 2 of the officers report) of the site into forty six (46) lots. \square 45 residential lots intended for the erection of single residential dwellings with areas ranging in size from 701m^2 to 959m^2 (Lots 1 to 45); and \square One residue lot intended to be created for future residential flat buildings with an area of 0.851ha (Lot 46).
-The application also seeks approval for the following physical works: ☐ The construction and dedication of three new public roads along with all associated drainage service utility infrastructure.
-This will allow for extension to the public road network created in stage 3 of this project (DA 1357/2010/JPZ) over Lot 1020 DP 1149731 adjacent. □ Road shoulder formation in Withers Road fronting Lot 1023 DP 1149731 adjacent to the development site in a manner consistent with the eventual alignment of Withers Road as a four lane sub-arterial route.
-These works must include the extension of the existing road pavement, the construction of kerb and gutter, footpath verge formation, drainage, concrete footpath paving, service adjustments and other ancillary work to make this construction effective. ☐ Stormwater connections and outlet works to Smalls Creek and its upper tributary within Lot 1023 DP 1149731 and possibly Lot 103 DP 1140711 adjacent.
+The application seeks approval for the subdivision (refer to plan at attachment 2 of the officers report) of the site into forty six (46) lots.

+45 residential lots intended for the erection of single residential dwellings with areas ranging in size from 701m2 to 959m2 (Lots 1 to 45); and

+One residue lot intended to be created for future residential flat buildings with an area of 0.851ha (Lot 46).

+□ The construction and dedication of three new public roads along with all associated drainage service utility infrastructure.
+This will allow for extension to the public road network created in stage 3 of this project (DA 1357/2010/JPZ) over Lot 1020 DP 1149731 adjacent.

+□ Road shoulder formation in Withers Road fronting Lot 1023 DP 1149731 adjacent to the development site in a manner consistent with the eventual alignment of Withers Road as a four lane sub-arterial route.
+These works must include the extension of the existing road pavement, the construction of kerb and gutter, footpath verge formation, drainage, concrete footpath paving, service adjustments and other ancillary work to make this construction effective.

+□ Stormwater connections and outlet works to Smalls Creek and its upper tributary within Lot 1023 DP 1149731 and possibly Lot 103 DP 1140711 adjacent.

 The development of the proposed lots in each proposal (residential and residue) will require the submission of separate development application(s).

 Both applications rely on "BioBanking" to address biodiversity impacts of the development and to enable the application to proceed to determination.
 BioBanking is a voluntary alternative to the existing threatened species "Assessment of Significance" and is permissible under the "Biodiversity Banking and Offsets Scheme" administered by the NSW Office of Environment and Heritage (NOEH).
 A Biobanking Statement has been issued for the project confirming that the development has satisfied the threatened species assessment requirements under the Environmental Planning and Assessment Act1979.

-6.0 APPLICABLE PLANNING INSTRUMENTS The Officers reports outline the applicable planning instruments being:
+6.0 APPLICABLE PLANNING INSTRUMENTS

+The Officers reports outline the applicable planning instruments being:

-G:\docs\Reports\Peer_Review_Withers_Rd_Subdivision_Stages_3__4(2)final[1].do cx Page 6 of 11
+G:\docs\Reports\Peer_Review_Withers_Rd_Subdivision_Stages_3_4(2)final[1].do cx Page 6 of 11

-- · SEPP 19 (Bushland in Urban Areas)
+- SEPP 19 (Bushland in Urban Areas)

 - SEPP 55 (Remediation of Lands)

 - SEPP Major Developments 2005

 - Deemed SEPP SREP 20 (Hawkesbury Nepean River)

 - BHLEP 2005

 - BHDCP Part E Section 15- Kellyville/Rouse Hill Release Area.

 - Draft The Hills LEP 2010.